k00mi/gitaly/CONTRIBUTING.md

 Gitaly will reexport `GIT_TRACE*` [environment variables](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables) if they are set.

 This can be an aid to debugging some sets of problems.
-For example, if you would like to know what git is going internally, you can set `GIT_TRACE=true`:
+For example, if you would like to know what git is doing internally, you can set `GIT_TRACE=true`:

 Note that since git stderr stream will be logged at debug level, you need to enable debug logging in `config.toml`.